-The Engineering and Physical Sciences Research Council now offers two categories of Fellowship – a postdoctoral Fellowship in a limited range of scientific areas and a new “Open Fellowship” applicable across the whole portfolio of physical, engineering and energy sciences.
+The Engineering and Physical Sciences Research Council now offers two categories of Fellowship – a postdoctoral Fellowship in a limited range of scientific areas and an “Open Fellowship” applicable across the whole portfolio of physical, engineering and energy sciences.

 Interested applicants should consult the EPSRC fellowships pages for more information on expected career stage for each fellowship type.
 Applications from May 2023 are now made through the new UKRI TFS portal (not via JeS).
 You cannot resubmit the same project proposal should your application be unsuccessful.

 Funding is available for up to 3 years, which includes your salary, travel and subsistence and research expenses including consumables, but only equipment costing under £10k.